Mahimavarshni/Road_Accident_Dashboard_project_using-Excel/README.md

 ## End

 This Road Accident Analytics Dashboard opens the door to data-driven decision-making, enabling stakeholders to implement evidence-based interventions that enhance road safety.
 It serves as a valuable tool for policymakers, traffic authorities, and safety advocates alike.

-Thank you for your interest and time.
-Feel free to give your valuable suggestions and connect with me on https://www.linkedin.com/in/harshitt-gahlaut/